Expectation of the Largest bet size in Labouchere System: Proof of Theorem and Corollary

 \begin{lemma} There exists some sequence $\{a_l\}$ taking value in $\bR_+\cup\{+\infty\}$ such that $f(x,l)=xa_l$ for any $x>0$.
 Moreover, the sequence $\{a_l\}$ satisfies the following inequalities:

-\end{lemma} \begin{proof} When the initial target $x$ is scaled by $\lambda>0$, we may always scale all betting sizes by $\lambda$ to arrive at a new list system with the initial target $\lambda x$, and vice versa.
+\end{lemma} \begin{proof} When the initial target $x$ is scaled by $\lambda>0$, we may always scale all bet sizes by $\lambda$ to arrive at a new list system with the initial target $\lambda x$, and vice versa.
 Hence, $f(x,l)$ is proportional to $x$, and $f(x,l)=xa_l$.

-For $l\ge 3$ and any list system, let $b\in [0,\overline{b}_l]$ be any betting size at the first coup with initial target $T_0=1$ and initial length $l$.
-Let $B_1^\star, B_2^\star$ be the largest betting sizes (excluding the first bet) after winning/losing the first coup, respectively.
+For $l\ge 3$ and any $(-2,1)$-list system, let $b\in [0,\overline{b}_l]$ be any bet size at the first coup with initial target $T_0=1$ and initial length $l$.
+Let $B_1^\star, B_2^\star$ be the largest bet sizes (excluding the first bet) after winning/losing the first coup, respectively.
 Then by definition of $f(x,l)$, we have

 Note that $B^\star $ is either $\max\{b, B_1^\star\}$ or $\max\{b, B_2^\star\}$, we have

 where the first inequality is due to the convexity of $x\mapsto \max\{b,x\}$.
 Note that this inequality holds for any list systems, taking infimum over the LHS gives the desired inequality for $l\ge 3$.
 The other inequalities for $l\le 2$ can be established analogously. \end{proof}